hobrien17/realloc-adv/README.md

 # realloc-adv

-Optimised version of the realloc backend - this version is more efficient and has a wider range of capabilities than the Hungarian algorithm-based version.
+Optimised version of the realloc backend - this version is more efficient and has a wider range of capabilities than the Hungarian algorithm-based version (see https://github.com/hobrien17/realloc).
 Has the capability to process CSV inputs of availability.

 ## Usage